Digital multimeters are one of the most important components of an electrician’s tool kit.

 A thorough visual inspection is one of the most important steps you can take to ensure your equipment is in good working condition.
 Before every use you should do the following visual inspections:

-Solution: Use meter’s continuity function to check internal breaks.
+Solution: Use the meter’s continuity function to check internal breaks.

 This may vary from meter to meter so be sure to read your manual!